Best trails in Kamay Botany Bay National Park

 Which trail has the most elevation gain in Kamay Botany Bay National Park?

-If you're looking for elevation gain, Kamay Botany Bay National Park has you covered.
-Cape Solander to Cronulla boasts the most elevation gain with 1,161 ft of total ascent.
-The park's runner-up is Bonner Point Reserve to Cronulla, which will get you 715 ft of elevation gain.
+Cape Solander to Cronulla has the most elevation gain with 1,161 ft of total ascent.
+The park's runner-up is Bonner Point Reserve to Cronulla, which has 715 ft of elevation gain.

 Are there running trails available in Kamay Botany Bay National Park?